Constraints are used to establish physical relationships between components.

 This property determines how far the child element is allowed to move in the specified degree of freedom.
 If the Axis is 'fixed' this property does not have any effect.
 For linear motion the value is defined in metres, while rotational values are in radians.

 This is the element which the child will follow.
-It can be left empty, in which case the child is only allowed to move as the Axis and Limits properties specify.
+It can be left empty, in which case the child will be anchored to a fixed position in the world, and only allowed to move as the Axis and Limits properties specify.

 In the example below, the base link of the horizontal actuator is fixed to the moving link of the vertical actuator.
 Also, the gripper is fixed to the moving link of the horizontal actuator.